benkeen/react-es6-babel/README.md

 ### Code Splitting, Multiple Entry Points

 This is excellent.
-This allows bundles created for runtime loading, like I hacked together with Grunt at CBC.
+This allows bundles created for runtime loading, like what I hacked together with Grunt at CBC.

 Multiple Entry points are different: https://webpack.github.io/docs/multiple-entry-points.html - they're for generating multiple bundles loaded by the page (or wherever), e.g. a "libs.js" that loads all libraries, and an "app.js" for